-Here you can see what Year 5 have in store as the year goes by, keep up-to-date with key dates for your diary and also access important documents such as our Medium Term Plans, letters, homework and other announcements.
+Here you can see what Year 5 have in store as the year goes by, keep up-to-date with key dates for your diary and also access important documents such as our newsletters, homework and other announcements.

 First let’s meet the team!

-- Spruce’s class teacher is Miss Lucas and she leads PSHE across the school.
+Oak’s class teacher is Miss Dilley and she leads assessment throughout the whole school.

-- Cedar’s class teacher is Mr Dickinson and he is the Geography and EVC lead.
+Cedar’s class teacher is Mr Dickinson and he is the geography and educational visits lead teacher.

 Year 5 is a fundamental year in which our children begin to master all of their learning before moving on to Year 6.
 As they progress through Upper Key Stage Two, it is imperative that our children begin to deepen their understanding of what they have learned and apply this independently.
 It is with this in mind that we strive to meet the high standards expected of our pupils and give them the best possible preparation going forward whilst supporting them socially and emotionally.
 We are confident that every child is capable of rising to the challenges presented by Year 5 and we endeavour to provide them with all they need to achieve this.

 Throughout the year, children will be exposed to high quality core texts chosen to challenge, excite and enthuse them to continue to develop a love of reading.
-We will study texts across a variety of genres including Poetry (The Lost Words) and magical realism (Skellig), whilst exploring moral texts such as Holes, Millions and No Ballet Shoes in Syria.
+We will study texts across a variety of genres including Poetry (The Lost Words) and magical realism (Harry Potter and the Philosopher’s Stone and Phoenix), whilst exploring moral texts such as High Rise Mystery.

-Our year begins with The Power of Nature.
-This Geography topic highlights the impact the power of nature has on humans and how we harness that power to our own advantage.
+Our year begins with Extinction.
+This Geography/Science topic highlights the impact people have on nature and how we effect the world around us both positively and negatively.
 We will then explore why this balancing act is relevant to us as individuals.

-This year, we will also focus on the Anglo-Saxons and Vikings by answering the over-arching question ‘Were Vikings Raiders or Traders?’
+Lastly, we will focus on the Anglo-Saxons and Vikings by wondering if live was better with the Romans or after them.
+We will also be finding out what made Alfred so great.
 This topic will explore the time before and during Viking invasions and the impact this period has had on our country today.